Kurento/kurento/source/features/events.rst

 7. ``NewCandidatePairSelected``.

-   The ICE agent makes local and remote candidate pairs.
+   The ICE Agent makes local and remote candidate pairs.
 If one of those pairs pass the connectivity checks, it is selected for the WebRTC connection.

 8. ``IceComponentStateChanged`` (State: *Connected*).